Store

 Is Brain Structure Affected By Steroid Use?

-An image of a doctor checking several scan imagesIt would appear that brain structure is affected by steroid use.
-Both the function and structure of the brain can be affected.
-Research involving individuals suffering from Cushing’s disease and exhibiting an excessive level of natural glucocorticoid cortisol found that an extended period of exposure to glucocorticoids can impact not only how the brain performs, but also the brain's structure.
+An image of a doctor checking several scan imagesIt would appear that steroid use affects brain structure.
+Both function and structure can be affected.
+Research involving individuals suffering from Cushing’s disease and exhibiting an excessive level of natural glucocorticoid cortisol found that an extended period of exposure to glucocorticoids can impact not only how the brain performs but also its structure.

 The exact mechanisms of how steroids are causing this brain damage are not entirely clear, but research has provided some suggestions.